foodsAvoid standard versions

 What real-world misread should barley catch?

-Barley can look like a normal pantry item until the label points back to barley; the safer read starts with replacement, not trimming or scraping.
+The common shortcut is checking only for wheat and missing barley, malt extract, malt syrup, beer flavor, or soup-grain wording.
 That barley misread matters because readers usually arrive with a food name, package memory, restaurant habit, or kitchen routine rather than a complete source trail.

-Replace standard barley with rice before cooking or ordering.
+Replace barley or unresolved malt ingredients with a clearly gluten-free grain or package whose full label can be checked.
 A changed barley package, menu answer, kitchen step, or backup plan should reset the decision rather than borrow certainty from this example.

 Use the example type to decide whether this barley example is representative, public-source, or custom explanatory evidence before applying it to the label, menu, or kitchen setup in front of you.